Best Pop-Up Canopy For The Beach And Outdoors

 Floor Area: 48 sq. ft. ⸱ Height: 6 ft. ⸱ Weight: 8 lbs.

 The Rightline Gear is simplicity defined.
 In the package, you get the roof, fiberglass, and steel poles, a stuff sack, and two sandbags to keep the poles in place and planted on the ground.
-All you need to do is attach the roof fabric to the trunk door of your vehicle, pop the poles up, throw some sand or dirt in the sandbags, and you’re good to go.
+Attach the roof fabric to the trunk door of your vehicle, pop the poles up, throw some sand or dirt in the sandbags, and you’re good to go.

-The Rightline isn’t the most spacious of shelters on our list, covering only 48 square feet, but it can comfortably host 6 or 7 people, boasts excellent weather resistance, and is so small and lightweight that you can pack it away in your vehicle and forget about it until your next tailgate.
+The Rightline isn’t spacious, covering only 48 square feet, but it can comfortably host 6 or 7 people.
+It also boasts excellent weather resistance and is so small and lightweight you can pack it away in your vehicle and forget about it until your next tailgate.

 • PROs